fedarko/qeeseburger/README.md

   Add host age in years on to a metadata file.

+  The column added will be named "host_age_years" if --float-years isn't set, and "host_age_years_float" if --float-years *is* set.

 Options:
   -i, --input-metadata-file TEXT  Input metadata filepath.
 Must contain
                                   collection_timestamp and host_subject_id